alazraq/AutoML/Report/Report.md

 Our architecture is inspired by the one adopted in the course **MAP545** and as following:

-- 6x6 1D convolution with valid padding, 32 filters
+- 1D convolution with valid padding, 32 filters, 6 kernel size
 - ReLU activation
-- 3x3 1D convolution with valid padding, 32 filters
+- 1D convolution with valid padding, 32 filters, 3 kernel size
 - ReLU activation
-- 3x3 1D convolution with valid padding, 48 filters
+- 1D convolution with valid padding, 48 filters, 3 kernel size
 - ReLU activation
-- 3x3 1D convolution with valid padding, 64 filters
+- 1D convolution with valid padding, 64 filters, 3 kernel size
 - ReLU activation
-- 2x2 1D convolution with valid padding, 64 filters
+- 1D convolution with valid padding, 64 filters, 2 kernel size
 - ReLU activation
 - Flatten
 - Dense layer with 1024 nodes, ReLu activation